SITEMAP for ORIGINS

 Here is a summary of young-earth education and old-earth education by Christians:

-• The General Context: Almost all scientists think there is overwhelming scientific evidence, from a wide range of fields, proving (beyond any reasonable doubt) that the earth and universe are very old.
-This view is taught in all public schools (K-12 through college) and many Christian schools, and in popular media: in science documentaries and in other ways.
+The General Context: Almost all scientists think there is overwhelming scientific evidence, from a wide range of fields, proving (beyond any reasonable doubt) that the earth and universe are very old.
+This view is taught in all public schools (K-12 through college) and some Christian schools (K-12 through college) and the old-earth scientific consensus is assumed in popular media: in television, radio, movies, books, websites, newspapers, and in other ways.

-• CHRISTIAN YOUNG-EARTH EDUCATION: This general "old earth" view is challenged by Christians who think Genesis 1 teaches a "young earth" view, with everything being created in six days, 6000 years ago.
+• CHRISTIAN YOUNG-EARTH EDUCATION: This general "old-earth education" is challenged by Christians who think Genesis 1 teaches us that the earth is young, with everything being created in six days, 6000 years ago.
 They have launched an aggressive educational campaign, mainly since 1961, to promote their view.

 • CHRISTIAN OLD-EARTH EDUCATION: The success of young-earth promotion has motivated educational responses by others in the Christian community, especially scientists who understand the strong evidence for an old earth, and who think the young-earth claim — that "if the Bible is true, the earth is young" (which means "if the earth is not young, the Bible is not true") — is not justified, and is not wise.

-This page describes educational actions by Christians who propose young-earth and old-earth views.
+This page describes educational actions by Christians who propose young-earth and old-earth views, and from ASA.

 Christian Young-Earth Education